hphelion/documentation/devplatform/helion/user/deploy/languages/javascript/sdk-object-store.md

 title: "Working With Object Storage in Javascript"
 ---
 <!--PUBLISHED-->
-#Working With Object Storage in Javascript
+# HP Helion Development Platform: Working With Object Storage in Javascript

 `Object Storage <http://docs.hpcloud.com/object-storage>`_ is a web scale storage system.
 It provides private and public access and is accessible through a simple API.
 Within